top of page

 WHY ARE THESE PRODUCTS RISKY AND POTENTIALLY VERY HARMFUL?

+Little is known about their side effects on the human body especially in large concentrations.
 Hemp-derived THC interacts with the same cannabinoid receptors in the brain and affects brain development in youth.
 It's addictive, more so in youth.
 And it's been linked to a range of mental illnesses, including psychosis, triggering long lasting mental health conditions.
+We are seeing the same life-long mental illness and suicides associated with hemp-derived cannabis extracts as we are with today’s high potency marijuana.

 The concern surrounding hemp-derived cannabis products has been so severe that the FDA sent out this alert last year on Delta-8, 5 Things to Know about Delta-8 Tetrahydrocannabinol – Delta-8 THC, that included these warnings: